xenforo-ltd/docs/docs/devs/lets-build-an-add-on.md

 This is a little bit more involved than the code in the creator service.
 For example, there may be situations where a thread is edited, and the user has no permission to edit the thread, and therefore we don't show the checkboxes.
 In these cases, we do not want to automatically assume the thread should be unfeatured.
 As the class `$featureThread` property defaults to `null` we can use this so that essentially the property has three states.
 In this case `null` will mean "no change", `true` will mean we feature the thread and `false` will mean we unfeature it.

 In the case of unfeaturing, we actually just delete the featured thread entity by calling the `delete()` method.
-In both cases we use the `fastUpdate()` method again to update the cached value in the thread entity to represent the curent featured state.
+In both cases we use the `fastUpdate()` method again to update the cached value in the thread entity to represent the current featured state.

 Before we finish the process of editing, we need to add code to our extended thread controller, and specifically extend the `setupThreadEdit()` method.
 The entire extended thread controller code will look like this: